artebin/felix/NOTES.md

+## DisplayLink
+Today there is no support of Daisy-Chain DisplayPort 1.2 monitors in Linux (MST Multi-Stream Transport).

 ## Modal dialog and grab X events
 I would like to be able to show a modal dialog, gray out the display and grab all the events (no keyboard shortcut <Alt><Tab> etc.).
 Exactly like `gksu` and `gksudo` are doing.
 The ideal thing would be a patch to zenity.